-In reality, however, legal positivism is not to be identified with either thesis and each of them is false.
+In reality, however, legal positivism is not to be identified with either thesis; both are false.
 There are many necessary “connections,” trivial and non-trivial, between law and morality.
-As John Gardner notes, legal positivism takes a position only one of them, it rejects any dependence of the existence of law on its merits (Gardner 2001).
+As John Gardner notes, legal positivism takes a position on only one of them; it rejects any dependence of the existence of law on its merits (Gardner 2001).
 And with respect to this dependency relation, legal positivists are concerned with much more than the relationship between law and morality, for in the only sense in which they insist on a separation of law and morals they must insist also--and for the same reasons--on a separation of law and economics.

 (1) Necessarily, law deals with moral matters.